cculma/Norberg_2020/README.md

 - Check descritptive statistics in order to find and remove ourliers. **Done with metaN**.
 - How to fix error in m.eff GWASpoly R pakage.
 - Generate a variance covariance matrix to Yi.

+## Notes Norberg

+*This is confusing.
+Talk about total yield from all cuttings.
+Then talk about each individual cuttings.
+WA should have the highest total yield.*

+### How is the total yield:

+The average total yield is 20-35 tons per hectare (or 8-14 tons per acre) per year (distributed in 5-6 cuts).
+Top yields (intensive farming) can exceed 40 tons per hectare (16 tons per acre) per year.